Dracula (2006 film)

 Dracula is a television adaptation of Bram Stoker's 1897 novel, Dracula, produced by Granada Television for WGBH Boston and BBC Wales in 2006.
-It was written by Stewart Harcourt and directed by Bill Eagles.
+It was directed by Bill Eagles and written by Stewart Harcourt.

 Plot

 In 1899, Arthur Holmwood is diagnosed with syphilis soon after becoming engaged to Lucy Westenra.
 Knowing that the disease would kill both him and his fiancée, he contacts an occult group called the Brotherhood, which is being led by a man named Singleton.
 Singleton claims that they know someone who can cure him of the disease, but for a price.

 Lucy's best friend is Mina Murray, who is engaged to Jonathan Harker, a solicitor.
 Arthur hires his firm to sell several properties to a Count Dracula in Transylvania.
 Soon after his departure, his employer is murdered, and all documents about the transaction go missing.
 Singleton calmly confesses the deed, telling Arthur the "young man" will never return from Transylvania.

-In Transylvania, Jonathan meets Count Dracula, a nine hundred-year-old vampire.
+In Transylvania, Jonathan meets Count Dracula, a 900-year-old vampire.
 Dracula murders Harker, assumes a youthful appearance after drinking his blood, and is soon en route to England aboard the Demeter.
 The Demeter eventually reaches Whitby but struggles to dock during a storm.
 The beached ship is revealed to be empty the next morning, save for the deceased captain and some empty crates.

 Mina senses that something has happened to Jonathan, and Lucy invites her to stay with Lucy and Arthur in Whitby.
 Mina's worries are confirmed when she discovers that Jonathan was supposed to have been aboard the ship.

 Arthur is becoming cold and distant, and Lucy expresses anxiety over their marriage not yet being consummated.
-Later on, she encounters Count Dracula, who consoles her.
+Later on, she encounters Dracula, who consoles her.
 He introduces himself to Lucy, who invites him for dinner.
 Arthur, enraged to find Dracula in his home, finds himself powerless as Lucy suddenly falls victim to the vampire.
 Arthur's old friend, Dr. Seward, is suspicious when Arthur refuses to take Lucy to the hospital.
 He then forces Seward at gunpoint to give her a blood transfusion from his own arm.
 However, Lucy dies the next morning, and Seward is convinced that Arthur is responsible for her sudden death.